Gerhard Neumann: Jet engine innovator

 In March 1948, Neumann began work as a test engineer for the General Electric Aircraft Gas Turbine Division, located in Lynn, Massachusetts.
 There he drove many innovations in jet engine design, which included promoting the variable stator compressor for the J79 jet engine which enabled aircraft such as the F-104 to reach speeds of Mach 2; The development team (Neumann, Neil Burgess, and Clarence L. Johnson of Lockheed) were awarded the Collier Trophy for 1958.
 As a Vice President at General Electric, he piloted various jet fighters during the 1960s to personally understand how engines behaved in flight and what pilots required from them.

 A major success for GE was his guiding the design and development of the huge high-bypass turbofan jet engines (or simply called "fanjets") that now power the largest commercial and military cargo aircraft.
 These include the TF39, CF6, and (in 50/50 collaboration with SNECMA) the CFM56.

 Retirement

 Neumann retired from GE on January 1, 1980, after 32 years of service.
 He remained active in retirement, until he developed leukemia and died on November 2, 1997.

 In 1987, Neumann was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

 The Gerhard Neumann Museum in Niederalteich, Bavaria, honors his contributions to aviation.

 The Massachusetts Institute of Technology Aeronautics and Astronautic Department's Neumann Hangar facility in Cambridge, Massachusetts, is named in his honor.

 His autobiography "Herman the German: Just Lucky I Guess" chronicles his life.

-GE Aviation, located in Evendale, Ohio, is on 1 Neumann Way.
+GE Aerospace, located in Evendale, Ohio, is on 1 Neumann Way.
 This facility at one point housed over 4.5 million square feet under one roof.